roman-milk/roman-milk.github.io/becoming-a-slut-couple.md

  "In what way?"

  "We haven't done any anal yet baby, and there are still some positions we didn't get to.
 How about we get together Tuesday?
 Call me tomorrow around four and we can set it up."
-Report_Story #2